Developer(s) – Square Enix

-Since this game was also very much a question of trial and error, since it was also one of the first games unfortunately popularise this style of play, the control scheme was always going to be a matter of contention.
-And in my opinion, it’s handled very poorly within the combat system, and only served to make this game feel like that much worse an experience.
+Since this game was also very much a question of trial and error, since it was also one of the first games, unfortunately, popularise this style of play, the control scheme was always going to be a matter of contention.
+And in my opinion, it’s handled very poorly within the combat system, and only served to make this game feel like that much worse experience.

 Lifespan – 10/10

-In lieu of Final Fantasy tradition, however, the game lasts about the amount of time that could be expected of a game of it’s kind, and does offer an extremely long experience for those who are more lukewarm to this style of play.
-Levelling up characters takes a long time, and there are a great many side quests to keep players entertained at least.
+In lieu of Final Fantasy tradition, however, the game lasts about the amount of time that could be expected of a game of it’s kind and does offer an extremely long experience for those who are more lukewarm to this style of play.
+Leveling up characters takes a long time, and there are a great many side quests to keep players entertained at least.

 Storyline – 5/10

 Aside from the game being set in an already familiar world, it also has an already familiar plot attached to it; another Final Fantasy convention to be unfortunately broken with the twelfth game.
 It takes place in the world of Ivalice, the same set of Squaresoft’s own RPG Vagrant Story, and tells the story of an orphan named Vaan, who along with the traditional supporting cast of characters, is caught in the middle of a raging war, and must fight in order to bring peace to Ivalice.